shuzhao-li-lab/asari/README.md

 Each sample is checked for mass accuracy.
 Each sample has a recorded function of mass calibration and a function of RT calibration.

+Selectivity is tracked for
+- mSelectivity, how distinct are m/z measurements
+- cSelectivity, how distinct are chromatograhic elution peaks
+- dSelectivity, how distinct are database records

 Use
 ===
 Currently